justinwangdev/mhs-app/ReadMe.md

 ### 4. Bottom Tab Navigator & Stacks

-* **React Navigation Stack:** By using React-Navigation-Stack, uses can go to previous page.
+* **React Navigation Stack:** By using React-Navigation-Stack, uses can go to the previous page.
-* **Material Bottom Tab Navigator:** It's not only aethetic, but really come in handy in the busy factory for single-hand operation.
+* **Material Bottom Tab Navigator:** It's not only aesthetic but comes in handy in the busy factory for single-hand operations.

 ---

 ### 5. Other Features

-* **Indicator Screen:** Adding indicator screen while requesting data from server elevates user experience.
+* **Indicator Screen:** Adding an indicator screen while requesting data from the server elevates user experience.

 ---